Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Theoretical Details

-We derive the reaching probability estimator and discuss how different GFlowNet training objectives affect its availability.
+We derive an expression for the reaching probability and describe two equivalent routes for obtaining the state flow $F_i(s)$ that make our framework compatible with every standard GFlowNet training objective.

 \paragraph{Training objectives and model parameterization.} GFlowNet training objectives differ in what quantities they parameterize.
-Flow Matching (FM) and Detailed Balance (DB)~\citep{bengio2021flownetworkbasedgenerative} explicitly parameterize the state flow $F(s)$ for all states $s \in \mathcal{S}$, along with the forward policy $p_F$ and backward policy $p_B$, where the partition function is $Z = F(s_0)$.
+Flow Matching (FM)~\citep{bengio2021flownetworkbasedgenerative} parameterizes the state flow $F(s)$ for all states $s \in \mathcal{S}$, from which the forward policy $p_F$ is derived.
+Detailed Balance (DB)~\citep{bengio2023gflownetfoundations} parameterizes the forward policy $p_F$ and backward policy $p_B$ alongside $F(s)$.
+In both cases, the partition function is $Z = F(s_0)$.
 Sub-Trajectory Balance (SubTB)~\citep{madan2023learninggflownetsfrompartialepisodes} similarly parameterizes the state flow $F(s)$, $p_F$, and $p_B$.
 In contrast, Trajectory Balance (TB)~\citep{malkin2022trajectorybalance} only parameterizes $p_F$, $p_B$, and $Z$, without explicitly learning the state flow $F(s)$.
-Since our mixing rule requires the reaching probability $u_i(s)$, which can be computed from $F_i(s)$ and $Z_i$ (as we derive below), objectives that explicitly parameterize the state flow (FM, DB, SubTB) are directly compatible with our framework.
+Our mixing rule requires the reaching probability $u_i(s)$, which can be computed from $F_i(s)$ and $Z_i$ (as we derive below).
+The problem thus reduces to obtaining $F_i(s)$.
+We present two routes: a \textbf{Model $F$} route that directly reads $F_i(s)$ from a learned state flow (available for FM, DB, and SubTB), and a \textbf{DB $F$} route that reconstructs $F_i(s)$ recursively from $p_F$ and $p_B$ via the detailed balance identity, making our framework compatible with any standard objective including TB.